Sterling Virginia

 In the survey, residents self-identified with various ethnic ancestries.
 People of German descent made up 6.0% of the population of the town, followed by Irish at 5.1%, English at 4.9%, American at 4.7%, Italian at 2.3%, Arab at 1.9%, French at 1.2%, Sub-Saharan African at 1.1%, Polish at 0.9%, Scottish at 0.8%, Caribbean (excluding Hispanics) at 0.6%, and Greek at 0.5%.

-Sterling is home to many businesses and also serves as branch offices for many major companies.
-According to Manta, the following companies, with annual revenues of $20 million or more, have headquarters in Sterling, Virginia: Neustar and Electronic Instrumentation and Technology.
-Companies that have a branch office or headquarters in Sterling, with a total number of employees over 1,000 or more are as follows: Alcatel-Lucent, Geo Trans, HR Solutions LLC, M.C.
+Companies with annual revenues of $20 million or more, and that have headquarters in Sterling, include Neustar and Electronic Instrumentation and Technology.
+Companies that have a branch office or headquarters in Sterling, with a total number of employees over 1,000 or more, include Alcatel-Lucent, Geo Trans, HR Solutions LLC, M.C.
 Dean, Inc., National Electronics Warranty Corp, N E W Customer Service Companies Inc, and Orbital Science.

 Federal agencies with offices in Sterling include U.S. Customs and Border Protection, the Bureau of Safety and Environmental Enforcement, and the Drug Enforcement Administration.

-At one time, Atlantic Coast Airlines had its headquarters in Sterling.
+Atlantic Coast Airlines previously had its headquarters in Sterling.

-Claude Moore Park occupies 357 acres (144 ha) in Sterling and offers activities for people of all ages, with three main areas.
-Claude Moore Recreation Center contains an Olympic-size indoor pool, a children's pool with water features, an exercise area, gymnasium, and several event and meeting rooms.
-The sportplex includes baseball and softball fields, while the nature area includes hiking trails and the park.
-The last known undeveloped section of the historic Vestal's Gap Road runs across the park.
+Claude Moore Park occupies 357 acres (144 ha) in Sterling and features an indoor pool, gymnasium, sports fields, hiking trails and a park.
+The last known undeveloped section of Vestal's Gap Road runs across the park.
 Originally a trail first used by Native Americans, it was a major route for settlers between Alexandria and the Shenandoah Valley.
 George Washington used the road frequently in his travels between Mount Vernon and the western frontier.
 General Braddock's troops, including Daniel Boone, traveled Vestal's Gap Road during the French and Indian War.

-Sterling offers the following parks and clubs as recreational areas: Algonkian Regional Park, Dulles Golf Center & Sports Park, and Sterling Golf Club.
+Other recreation areas include Algonkian Regional Park, Dulles Golf Center and Sports Park, and Sterling Golf Club.

-Fire protection services are provided by the Sterling Volunteer Fire Company.
+Fire protection is provided by the Sterling Volunteer Fire Company.
 Technical Rescue and Emergency Medical Services are provided by the Sterling Volunteer Rescue Squad.
-Both are non-governmental 501(c) non-profit organizations that operate as a part of the Loudoun County Combined Fire and Rescue System, and share three stations: one in Sterling Park, one in Potomac Falls, and one in Kincora at the northern end of Pacific Boulevard.
-The Loudoun County Sheriff's Office and the Virginia State Police provide law enforcement.
+Both are part of the Loudoun County Combined Fire and Rescue System, and share three stations.[citation needed]

 Advertisement